Lecanemab: Reception

-In October 2023, lecanemab was designated as a Do Not Use drug by Public Citizen's Health Research Group.
+In October 2023, lecanemab was designated as a "Do Not Use" drug by Public Citizen's Health Research Group.
 It had urged the FDA not to approve it, arguing that there were serious safety concerns and very small treatment benefits.

 Economics

 Lecanemab pricing is per year, with a company-estimated "per-patient societal value" of $37,600.
 However, cost-effectiveness analysis by the Institute for Clinical and Economic Review (ICER) concluded that a broad range of $8,900 to $21,500 would be appropriate.
-According to an estimate by the manufacturer, Eisai, about 85% of eligible people with early-Alzheimer's in the United States are covered by Medicare.
+According to an estimate by the manufacturer, Eisai, about 85% of eligible people with early-stage Alzheimer's in the United States are covered by Medicare.

 After reviewing the clinical evidence and considering the treatments' other potential benefits, disadvantages, and contextual considerations noted above, the California Technology Assessment Forum unanimously concluded that lecanemab represents "low" long-term value of money.
 At lecanemab's net price, approximately 5% of the 1.4 million people in the US eligible for Alzheimer's disease treatment that targets beta-amyloid could be treated within five years without crossing the ICER potential budget impact threshold of $777 million per year.
 As a result, ICER issued an access and affordability alert for lecanemab in the management of Alzheimer's disease.
 This alert indicates that the health care costs of the treatment might stress the health system in the short term, resulting in the displacement of other services and a rapid increase in insurance costs.